comp1100/comp1100.github.io/_sources/workshops/Week_1_growth_mindset.md

 These studios will run for multiple hours.
 Legends will provide short 5-10 minute breaks every hour, but feel free to take short breaks if you need them.

-Each studio will run for up to 2 hours and will include exercises, activities and content to reinforce what was learned in the seminar.
-After the studio, there is an additional hour in the studio space set aside for teams to plan and work.
-During this time Legends will be available for consultation, but won't be running any formal activities.
+Each studio will run for up to 3 hours and will include exercises, activities, content to reinforce what was learned in the seminar, and time to work on your project.

----

-# Exercise 1: Familiarising Yourself with ...
+## Exercise 1: Familiarising Yourself with ...
 Yourself and Your Group

 ⏱️ 5 minutes - Individual